KiltedCode/khandaria-campaign/sessions/2018/2018-11-01-truth-justice-and-the-undead-way.md

 Go out to a tavern
 chat up people at the bars
-`Belsarin` starts two people arguing politics, flips off railing and gets attention
+`Belsaran` starts two people arguing politics, flips off railing and gets attention
 a table gives `Pylia` a hard time, intimidated when shines her holy symbol
 `Faleor` chats up bartender to get good drink, chats about brewing
 a couple of free drinks when recognize as heroes